 While roundworms and tapeworms are the most common types, there are many species, including hookworms, whipworms, and threadworms.
 It can be difficult to know that your personal protection dog is infected with any of these varieties.
 Your dog can seem perfectly healthy, and worms do not always show up in the stool or vomit.
 There are symptoms, and you should certainly take note of them if your protection dog displays them.
-Scooting their rear on the ground, swollen abdomen, vomiting, weight loss, and diarrhoea could all be caused by a worm infestation.
-Even if there are no symptoms, it’s still better to treat your dog before the symptoms appear, because those symptoms mean that your dog is suffering damage to their health.
+Scooting their rear on the ground, swollen abdomen, vomiting, weight loss, and diarrhea could all be caused by a worm infestation.
+Even if there are no symptoms, it’s still better to treat your dog before the symptoms appear, because those symptoms mean that your dog is suffering damage to its health.
 A protection dog with worms but no symptoms yet can still pass worms and other illnesses to other animals or people.

-The large roundworms that infect dogs and cats will produce thousands of eggs, and are common in puppies.
+The large roundworms that infect dogs and cats will produce thousands of eggs and are common in puppies.
 When these eggs are ingested, the immature worm is released, and it leaves the gut and migrates around the body, eventually landing in the intestines.
-There, they develop into a mature adult form, and lay more eggs.
+There, they develop into a mature adult form and lay more eggs.
 In older animals, they can stop migrating before reaching the intestines, where they cause cysts but little actual harm.
 If a bitch becomes pregnant, these dormant worms reactivate and migrate to the intestines, the milk glands, and even the puppies in the womb.

-Pets catch tapeworms by eating the raw flesh of prey, such as mice or birds, if the prey has tapeworm cysts.
+Pets catch tapeworms by eating the raw flesh of prey, such as mice or birds if the prey has tapeworm cysts.

 So, how often should I worm?